igorlfs/nvim-dap-view/README.md

 start the plugin.
 You can switch to a view (section) using the letter outlined in the `'winbar'` (e.g., `B` for the breakpoints view).

-The breakpoints view, the exceptions view and the scopes view only have 1
+The breakpoints view and the exceptions view only have 1 mapping: `<CR>`.
+It jumps to a breakpoint and toggles an exception filter, respectively.
+The watches view comes with 6 mappings:

-mapping: `<CR>`.
-It jumps to a breakpoint, toggles an exception filter, and expands a variable, respectively.
-The watches view comes with 5 mappings:
+- `<CR>` to expand or collapse a variable
 - `i` to insert a new expression
 - `e` to edit an expression
 - `c` to copy an expression or variable
-- `s` to change the value of an expression or variable
+- `s` to set (change) the value of an expression or variable
 - `d` to delete an expression

 Though, the preferred way of adding a new expression is using the